jrobalino/udacity-vr/docs/index.md

 ### Conclusion

 Virtual reality has an exciting future ahead.
-However, there are many challenges that still need to be addressed before mainstream adoption, particularly in a field like education.
-These challenges range from cost per unit, addressing simulator sickness, improving hygiene, increasing hardware performance, and navigating financial and political constraints.
+However, there are many challenges that still need to be addressed before mainstream adoption occurs, particularly in a field like education.
+These challenges include the cost per unit, addressing simulator sickness, improving hygiene, increasing hardware performance, and navigating financial and political constraints, among others.
 Despite these challenges, the VR industry is experiencing an exciting moment in history—a moment full of experimentation, collaboration, and hopeful expectations for a better future.

 #### Next Steps

 If I was to improve the game, I'd start by focusing on the following elements:

 - Playing videos within the lesson rooms (Unity does not support this for mobile builds, but there are 3rd-party plugins that do the job, or you can roll your own)
-- Gamify the learning experience in order to achieve a "meta" effect when the effectiveness of VR in education
+- Gamify the learning experience in order to achieve a "meta" effect when demonstrating the effectiveness of VR in education
-- Add more lessons and more challenge questions
+- Add more lessons and quiz questions

 [Return to Top](#table-of-contents)